Lithium 500% rise adds $1,000 to the price of an electric car

 The demand for lithium, which is used to make batteries in our electric cars, is so great, it’s outstripping supply that prices are up nearly 500% this year, according to Bloomberg.

-Analysts say that could add $1,000 to the price of a new electric vehicle, stemming the fall in retail prices for electric vehicles that manufacturers are trying to make as affordable as conventional combustion-engine cars.
+Analysts say that might add $1,000 to the price of a new electric vehicle, stemming the fall in retail prices for electric vehicles that manufacturers are trying to make as affordable as conventional combustion-engine cars.

 Bloomberg also reported that the exceptional demand for lithium can be traced back to the 2018-2020 slump, which halved its value and led to a lack of investment in new sources of supply just at the time when demand for electric vehicles was exploding.
 The supply of other compounds used in battery production, such as nickel, graphite and cobalt, have also been affected by the war in Ukraine, making matters worse.